braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 Since mParticle does not directly maintain segments in Braze, it will not delete segments when the corresponding mParticle audience connection is deleted or deactivated.
 When this happens, mParticle will not update the audience user attributes in Braze to remove the audience from each user.

-### Data import
+### Data mapping

-Data can be imported by using the [embedded kit integration](#embedded-kit-integration) if you want to connect your mobile and web apps to Braze.
-You can also use the [server API integration](#server-api-integration) to pipe backend data into Braze.
+Data can be mapped to Braze by using the [embedded kit integration](#embedded-kit-integration) if you want to connect your mobile and web apps to Braze through mParticle.
+You can also use the [server-to-server API integration](#server-api-integration) to forward server-side data to Braze.

 {% alert note %}
 Regardless of which approach you choose, you must integrate the [mParticle embedded kit](#embedded-kit-integration).